gschool-blue-ocean/learnlaunchnexus/README.md

 ## Features

-### User Authentication

-The application provides a secure login system where users can authenticate with their email and password.
+- **User Authentication**: Securely authenticate users using their email and password.

-### User Roles

-The application distinguishes between student and administrator roles, offering role-specific functionalities.
+- **User Roles**: Distinguishes between student and administrator roles, with role-specific functionalities.

-### Dashboard

-The personalized dashboard provides users with an overview of their tasks, assignments, and settings.

-### Profile Information

-The dashboard displays user-specific information such as name, location, and desired location in the case of a student.

-### Assignment Submissions

-Students can submit assignments through a dedicated submission component,  where admin can submit feedback for those submissions.

-### Setting Dropdown

-Administrators have access to a setting dropdown that offers specific administrative functionalities like chaging email and making an user an admin.

-### Calendar

-The calendar feature allows users to view and select dates, enhancing planning and task management.

-### Todo List

-Users can manage their tasks using the Todo List feature, promoting organization and productivity.

-### Responsive Design

-The application is designed responsively, ensuring optimal user experiences across various devices.
+- **Dashboard**: Offers users an overview of:
+  - Tasks
+  - Assignments
+  - Personal settings
+  - User-specific details such as name and location.
+For students, it includes the desired location.

+- **Assignment Submissions**: A platform where:
+  - Students can submit assignments.
+  - Administrators can provide feedback.

+- **Setting Dropdown**: Exclusive to administrators, features include:
+  - Changing user emails
+  - Assigning administrative privileges to users

+- **Calendar**: Allows users to:
+  - View dates
+  - Plan and manage tasks

+- **Todo List**: Enhances user productivity by allowing task management.

+- **Responsive Design**: Optimized for various devices, ensuring a seamless user experience.

 ## Styling

+- Uses CSS modules to ensure styles are component-specific.
-Styling is achieved using CSS modules, where styles are scoped to specific components.
-The css directory holds module files that are imported into components.
+- All styles are found in the `css` directory and are imported into components as needed.

 ## API Integration

-The application interacts with an API for data retrieval and submission, with the API base URL configured using environment variables.
+- Seamless interaction with an API for data processes.
+- Configuration of the API base URL via environment variables.

 ## Testing Suites

-The project features comprehensive testing suites that cover various functionalities, ensuring stability and reliability.

-### Login

-The login process is secured, allowing users to access their respective dashboards upon successful authentication.

-### Student and Admin Roles

-The application differentiates between student and administrator roles, granting access to functionalities based on user roles.

-### Todo List and Calendar Features
+Ensures the project's reliability by offering comprehensive tests for:

+- **Login**: Secure authentication process.

+- **User Roles**: Role-specific functionalities and access.

-The Todo List and Calendar features enhance user productivity and organization by facilitating task management and date selection.
+- **Productivity Features**: Focus on the Todo List and Calendar functionalities, emphasizing task management and date selection.

 ## Contributing